develmaycare/python-datetime-machine/README.md

 ## Disclaimer

 We *are* using this package in various projects, but it is still experimental and there are no unit tests.
-Use at your own risks.
+Use at your own risk.

 Feedback is welcomed.